ElonVampire/DesignPatterns-3/README.md

 ![here is a party model file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/partymodel.JPG "here is a party model file from the composite pattern")

 IParty is firstly implemented by PartyModel.
-I dont really need this class as all it does is act as a root for the composite structure.
+I dont really need this cl ass as all it does is act as a root for the composite structure.
 I could just make a group named root and have this as the party model that is interacted with in the commands.

 ![here is a group file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/group.JPG "here is a group file from the composite pattern")